mr258876/Project_Vision_L/README.md

 - Setting menu ✅
 - Multi-language support ✅
 - Resin data syncing ✅
+- Auto update✅
+- Digital clock (with weather)✅
+- Management interface (with remote control & file management)✅

 Features planned for next major release:
-- Automatic update🚧
 - Bluetooth 🚧
 - Recovery mode (to solve ROM shortage) 🚧
-- Integrated information interface (includes digital clock & weather & resin data) 🚧
-- Management interface (remote control & file management) 🚧

 ## How to Use
 ### For version L0.1